Seigniorage - The Profit of Creating Money

 The greatest amount of seigniorage results from the electronic creation of money, since virtually any amount of money can be created electronically at virtually no cost.

 However, there is a limit to how much money governments can create before they hurt their economies through inflation.
-If money doesn't have a relatively stable value, then people lose faith in it as a medium of exchange, and especially as a store of value, with dire consequences for the economy.
+If money doesn't have a stable value, then people lose faith in it as a medium of exchange, and especially as a store of value, with dire consequences for the economy.
 This is why governments are mostly financed with taxes, even though taxes are unpopular.

-The use of currency steadily declined in the 1970s and 1980s because of the increasing use of checks, credit cards, and electronic payments, although the desire for currency has increased slightly in the past few years because of distrust in banks during the recent credit crisis and because of low interest rates, which reduces the opportunity cost of holding currency.
+The use of currency steadily declined in the 1970s and 1980s because of the increasing use of checks, credit cards, and electronic payments, although the desire for currency has increased slightly in the past few years because of distrust in banks during the recent Great Recession and because of low interest rates, which reduces the opportunity cost of holding currency.
 Although most money exists in electronic format, there is still a large demand for currency, especially in third-world countries that do not have the technology to manage and distribute electronic money.

 Printers owned by the government create 85% of the 150 billion bank notes produced annually, but commercial printers are also used when central banks need more currency then they can produce.
-The only commercial printers that thrive by printing banknotes are those that are well trusted by central banks and governments to satisfy all of the requirements for printing currency, especially the need for security, so most of the major commercial banknote printers are well established and have a long history.
+The only commercial printers that thrive by printing banknotes are those that are well trusted by central banks and governments to satisfy all the requirements for printing currency, especially the need for security, so most of the major commercial banknote printers are well established and have a long history.

 Many third-world countries generally contract the printing of their banknotes because they do not have the technology and know-how to create a currency that is both cheap to print yet hard to fake or copy.
 Currency must also be designed so that it is durable and look as if it is valuable, even though it has no intrinsic worth, to make it more acceptable as money by the people.
 For instance, De La Rue, a large banknote printer, just recently printed currency for both Iraq and the new country of South Sudan.